-- Optimise your product images for organic searches and to assist in influencing the buyer’s purchasing decision.
+- Optimize your product images for organic searches and to assist in influencing the buyer’s purchasing decision.

-- Concise copy with only relevant details is the order of the day.
+- A concise copy with only relevant details is the order of the day.
 You could include these details:

-- succinct product descriptions written in a personal and compelling manner
+- Succinct product descriptions are written in a personal and compelling manner

 Make them bulleted points for readability and to be able to quickly digest the info in one go.
 Using bold or highlighted text appropriately makes those details instantly visible.
 Add ‘read more’ or separate tabs if more text needs to be added.
 The best way to know what to put down is to answer the seller’s potential questions in the description of the product.

-- ‘Buy’ or ‘Add to Cart’ call-to-actions (CTAs) must be prominent and distinct form the rest of the page without seeming aggressively suggestive.
-Using a bolder colour to differentiate the button from the rest of the page, and placing the button in a convenient area at the top and the bottom of the page saves shoppers either from having to scroll for it, or from getting distracted looking for it.
+- ‘Buy’ or ‘Add to Cart’ call-to-actions (CTAs) must be prominent and distinct from the rest of the page without seeming aggressively suggestive.
+Using a bolder color to differentiate the button from the rest of the page, and placing the button in a convenient area at the top and the bottom of the page saves shoppers either from having to scroll for it or from getting distracted looking for it.

 - You want to add a wish-list button as well so shoppers can always think about it and come back for it later.
 However, don’t make this as prominent as the Buy CTA because you want them to seriously consider making the purchase, and offer wish-listing only as a last resort so as not to lose them entirely.